jacky1999cn2000/loader/README.md

 # loader

-* code structure
-  * process (modularized logic for downloading and converting videos)
-    * youtube

-  * services (modularized logic for methods handling different tasks)
-    * youtube
-    * s3

-* configuration
+* steps
-  * settings.json
+  * change `target` and `task` in settings.json
     * target: indicate which manifest file to load for process
-    * task: indicate which task to perform (values: process or upload)
+    * task: indicate which task to perform (values: download, convert, watermark, crop or upload)

+  * to use watermark and crop, need to update the command in watermarker.js and cropper.js

+  * to upload, need to change the suffix (default is `converted`) in order to upload the correct video

   * manifest files
     * [youtube](https://github.com/jacky1999cn2000/loader/blob/master/notes/youtube.md)